-The Quality Verification Engineer shall witness the following interim inspections of the work for caisson piles:
+Milestone inspections shall be performed by the Contract Administrator for the following interim inspections of the work for caisson piles:

-- a) Excavation
+- a) Excavation.

-- b) Steel reinforcement installation
+- b) Steel reinforcement installation.

-- c) Placing of concrete
+- c) Placing of concrete.

-A copy of the written permission to proceed shall be submitted to the Contract Administrator prior to commencement of the next operation.
+Written permission to proceed shall be received from the Contract Administrator prior to commencement of the next operation.